 As a homology model, we have chosen 1N6A.
 This is an older selenomethionine derivative of human SET7/9 solved at 1.7 Å resolution (Kwon et al. 2003).
 The model was processed using phaser.sculptor, which trims unaligned regions using a sequence alignment and truncates side chains that differ between the model and target (pruning was not really needed in this case, but in general it is good practice).
 MR was done using Phaser through the CCP4i2 Basic Molecular Replacement task.
 This was followed by csymmatch to move the MR solution to the same origin as the deposited structure and finally refinement using REFMAC.
 Click the following files produced by REFMAC to download them to your computer:

 The MR solution in this example is pretty good so fixing errors directly in Coot is realistic.
-If the MR model was worse quality then an autobuilding software would normally be used first to complete the structure.
+If the MR model was worse quality then automatic model-building software would normally be used first to complete more of the structure.

 Open a terminal and type

 For this to work, the coot executable should be in your path.

 The Coot window should look something like this: